WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 - In the site editor, open the "More tools and options" menu.
 - Select the Export option to download a zip file containing the files.
 Unzip the files.
-- Copy the updated index.html file from theme/block-templates/ to your themes block-templates folder.
+- Copy the updated `index.html` file from `theme/block-templates/` to your themes `block-templates` folder.
-- Copy template part one and two from theme/block-template-parts/ to your themes block-template-parts folder.
+- Copy template part one and two from `theme/block-template-parts/` to your themes `block-template-part` folder.
-- Rename the template parts to header.html and footer.html, respectively.
+- Rename the template parts to `header.html` and `footer.html`, respectively.
-- Open index.html and update the template part slugs in the block markup.
+- Open `index.html` and update the template part slugs in the block markup.

 Saved templates have precedence over theme files.
 To use the updated theme files, go to Appearance > Templates/Template parts and delete the saved templates.

-#### Additional templates
+### Additional templates

-##### Blog
+#### Blog

 Now the theme has a basic site header and footer, but it does not display any content.
 To create a blog, a list of the latest posts, you will use the query and query loop blocks.